-Over a week into Russia’s invasion of Ukraine, sanctions are being placed on Russian oligarchs to put pressure on Vladimir Putin and the Russian economy.
+Over two weeks into Russia’s invasion of Ukraine, sanctions continue to be placed on Russian oligarchs to put pressure on Vladimir Putin and the Russian economy.

 The UK government has sanctioned asset freezes and travel bans on a number of super-wealthy oligarchs with close links to the Kremlin to “inflict maximum economic pain on Putin and his war machine”, Boris Johnson said.